Improving Efficiency in Stroke Prevention

 John Camm is British Heart Foundation Professor of Clinical Cardiology (Emeritus) at St George’s University of London, London, UK.
 His interests include cardiac arrhythmias, atrial fibrillation, stroke prevention, and anticoagulation.

-Professor Camm has been involved in the production of numerous guidelines, including the ESC guidelines for the management of atrial fibrillation
+Prof Camm has been involved in the production of numerous guidelines, including the ESC guidelines for the management of atrial fibrillation.